-The vent damper must be installed directly on the flue outlet located on the top of the draft hood (see FIG. 2-8).
+The vent damper must be installed directly on the flue outlet located on the top of the draft hood (see FIG. 2-7).
 Do not alter the wire harness supplied with the vent damper.
 Follow the instructions supplied with the vent damper.

 An appliance which is shut down or will not operate may experience freezing due to convective air flow down the flue pipe connected to the unit.
-Proper freeze protection must be provided, see Freeze Protection in the Startup Section of this manual.
+Proper freeze protection must be provided, see Freeze Protection.

-3 Gas connections Gas Supply
+3 Gas connections

+Gas Supply